Ogaga1989/WantMore_Pizza_Order_App/README.md

 ### 1. Clone the Repository

 git clone https://github.com/ogaga1989/WantMore_Pizza_Ordering_App.git

 cd WantMore_Pizza_Ordering_App

 ### 2. Set Up the Database

-Make sure PostgreSQL is installed and running, then run the `Pizza_DB.sql` script to create the database and orders table:
+- Make sure PostgreSQL is installed and running, then run the `Pizza_DB.sql` script to create the   database and orders table:

 psql -U <your_postgres_user> -f Pizza_DB.sql

-Update the database credentials in `WantMore_Pizza_App` if needed (`DB_CONFIG` dictionary).
+- Update the database credentials in `WantMore_Pizza_App` if needed (`DB_CONFIG` dictionary).

 ### 3. Install Dependencies

-Ensure you have Python installed (3.8+ recommended), then install required packages:
+- Ensure you have Python installed (3.8+ recommended), then install required packages:

 pip install psycopg2

-*(Add any other dependencies if needed.)*
+- Add any other dependencies if needed

 ### 4. Run the Application

-Navigate to the Python source folder and run the app:
+- Navigate to the Python source folder and run the app:

 python WantMore_Pizza_App.py

-Follow the on-screen prompts to place orders, generate receipts, and manage pizzas.
+- Follow the on-screen prompts to place orders, generate receipts, and manage pizzas.

----

 ## 📄 Sample Outputs